This is the multi-page printable view of this section. Click here to print.

 The new flow

-To add a Splunk destination to Axoflow, complete the following steps.
+To add a Splunk destination (Splunk Cloud or Splunk Enterprise) to Axoflow, complete the following steps.

 Prerequisites